What's Really In A Milkbone?

 More or less, the remaining ingredients in Milk Bones are synthetic vitamins and minerals except for "malted barley flour" and "BHA."
 The claim of providing "12 essential vitamins and minerals" is all derived from synthetics.

-The FDA does not review dietary supplements; therefore, not only the effectiveness but the safety of them come to play.
+The FDA does not review dietary supplements; therefore, not only their effectiveness but their safety of them come to play.
 Although synthetics may contain one main vitamin or mineral, they tend to lack some things that natural sources don't, such as trace minerals.
 Trace minerals cannot be found in synthetic due to them being crafted in laboratories.
 Fabricating synthetics can be awesome for those who lack certain vitamins/minerals, but even too much of a good thing is bad.
 Not too long ago, Hill's Pet Food's huge recall was made due to toxic amounts of Vitamin D in dog food.
 Too many of these vital nutrients caused hundreds of dogs to die due to toxicity.
 Some food had over 70 times the recommended amount of Vitamin D.

 It's still unclear how synthetic vitamins and minerals are absorbed and used in the body.
 Some synthetics may be more easily absorbed, while others may not be bioavailable at all.
 This causes deficiencies as well as toxicity in pets all over the world.
 When feeding real fresh foods, the vitamins themselves are not being fed.
 Still, the whole array of vitamins, minerals, enzymes, and co-factors are being put into the body for optimal absorption and use.
 Without these extra compounds, it is implausible that synthetics would be used the same way in the body as their natural counterpart.